 Climbing the Towers of Notre-Dame

 The entrance to the staircase is located to the left of the North Tower on Rue du Cloître Notre-Dame.
-During the climb, you will come across a Gothic room that houses a souvenir shop, and after several steps you will reach the famous Grande Galerie.
+During the climb, you will come across a Gothic room that houses a souvenir shop, and after several steps, you will reach the famous Grande Galerie.

 The peculiar length of the gargoyles allows them to direct the rainwater away from the façade to avoid damaging the building.
 All of the current gargoyles are originals from the Middle Ages.

-Legend has it that when Emmanuel was created in 1631, the Parisians threw their jewels and gold in the molten metal and it is thanks to these jewels that Emmanuel sounds a pure F. Fortunately, Emmanuel was saved during the Revolution and the bell still tolls today on important historical dates in France and on religious holidays such as Christmas and Easter.
-Emmanuel weighs 13 tonnes in total, with its single clapper weighing 500 kilograms alone!
+Legend has it that when Emmanuel was created in 1631, the Parisians threw their jewels and gold into the molten metal.
+Thanks to these jewels, Emmanuel sounds a pure F. Fortunately, Emmanuel was saved during the Revolution, and the bell still tolls today on important historical dates in France and on religious holidays such as Christmas and Easter.
+Emmanuel weighs 13 tonnes, with its single clapper weighing 500 kilograms alone!

-In order to take the stairs leading to the top of the South Tower, you must return to the Grande Galerie.
-At 69 metres high, you should stay as long as the guards will let you in order to fully appreciate the magnificent view over West Paris (from the Eiffel Tower to Sacré Coeur).
+To take the stairs to the top of the South Tower, you must return to the Grande Galerie.
+At 69 metres high, you should stay as long as the guards will let you fully appreciate the magnificent view over West Paris (from the Eiffel Tower to Sacré Coeur).

 Find out more about the Towers of Notre-Dame.

-Interior of Notre-Dame
+Interior of Notre-Dame de Paris

 Ridged vaults support the ceilings, with multiple arches that come together at various points across the length of the building, covering more than 130 metres altogether.

 The Rose Windows of the Transept